 Bullying is not the one-off, or thoughtless, comments or actions that can often occur.
-It is not the conflicts that arise between pupils, especially during the break up of friendships.
+It is also not the conflicts that arise between students, especially during the break up of friendships.
+However, where these become repetitive or targeted - this would be deemed to be of a 'bullying' nature.

-6. Signs and Symptoms
+Signs and Symptoms

-- A pupil may show signs or behaviour which indicate that she/he is being bullied.
-Staff, parents and pupils should be aware of these possible signs:

-- The pupil

-- Is frightened of travelling to or from school

-- Changes her usual routine

-- Is unwilling to go to school (school phobic)

-- Regularly feels ill in the mornings

-- Begins truanting

-- Becomes more anxious or more withdrawn or more lacking in confidence - Attempts or threatens suicide or runs away - Begins to do poorly in school work - Comes home with torn clothing or damaged books - Has unexplained cuts or bruises - Has possessions go "missing" - Asks for money or starts stealing money (to pay the bully) - Has dinner money or other monies continually "lost" - Comes home starving (money/lunch has been stolen) - Becomes aggressive, disruptive or unreasonable - Is bullying other children or siblings - Stops eating - Is frightened to say what is wrong - Gives improbable excuses for any of the above. - These signs and behaviours could indicate other problems but bullying should be considered as a possibility and should be investigated.
+- A student may show signs or behaviour which indicate that she/he is being bullied.
+Staff, parents and students should be aware of these possible signs: - The student - Is frightened of travelling to or from school - Changes her usual routine - Is unwilling to go to school (school phobic) - Regularly feels ill in the mornings - Begins truanting - Becomes more anxious or more withdrawn or more lacking in confidence - Attempts or threatens suicide or runs away - Begins to do poorly in school work - Comes home with torn clothing or damaged books - Has unexplained cuts or bruises - Has possessions go "missing" - Asks for money or starts stealing money (to pay the bully) - Has dinner money or other monies continually "lost" - Comes home starving (money/lunch has been stolen) - Becomes aggressive, disruptive or unreasonable - Is bullying other children or siblings - Stops eating - Is frightened to say what is wrong - Gives improbable excuses for any of the above. - These signs and behaviours could indicate other problems but bullying should be considered as a possibility and should be investigated.

-7. Procedures
+Procedures

-Pupils and Students
+Students and Students